telerik/fiddler-everywhere-docs/introduction.md

 ## Fiddler Everywhere Pro

 All Fiddler Everywhere features are available in both the **Free** and the **Pro** version.
-However, the **Fiddler Everywhere Pro** version dramatically extends the free version's sharing and collaboration options.
+However, the **Fiddler Everywhere Pro** version extends the free version's sharing and collaboration options.
 The free version has some limitations related to sharing quotas.
 Refer to the table below for a detailed comparison of the Free versus Pro versions.

 | __Features__ |  __Free__ | __Pro__ |
 |---|---|---|